 I joined Cambridge University Press and Assessment in 2004, first working in the Cambridge Assessment English group then moving to the Research Division in 2012.
-I have worked on a number of projects including developing methods and metrics to monitor the quality of marking, developing data and information reporting systems and examination comparability.
+I have worked on a number of projects including developing methods and metrics to monitor the quality of marking, examination comparability and research data management.
 My current interests include the moderation of school-based assessment and investigating the validity of comparative judgement.
 I am a University of Cambridge Data Champion, and am an EMCC accredited coach.

-Outside of work, I enjoy gardening, doing house renovations and a little bit of dancing.
-I volunteer for a medical charity and have recently become a lay member of their research grants panel.
+Outside of work, I enjoy gardening, doing house renovations, and a little bit of dancing.
+I volunteer for a medical charity and am a lay member of their research awards panel.